Prerequisite Course Requirements

 Course Substitution Procedures

 Occasionally, a student may need to complete an elective course that has not been pre-approved by the School of Engineering or the ECE department.
-Examples of course substitutions include courses in the Fine Arts/Humanities, Social Science and Technical Areas.
+Examples of course substitutions include courses in the Technical Cores.

-Technical Area course substitution requests will need approval from a student's assigned technical area faculty advisor; the ECE Undergraduate Advising Center Coordinator will then send a secure email to the students on approval or denial of the requested course substitution (forms can be obtained in UTA 7th floor).
+Technical Core course substitution requests will need approval from a student's assigned technical area faculty advisor; the ECE Undergraduate Advising Center Coordinator will then send a secure email to the students on approval or denial of the requested course substitution (forms can be obtained in ACA 117).

 Students are highly encouraged to meet with an ECE Undergraduate Advisor for further assistance on elective course recommendations.

-The ECE Undergraduate Office (UTA 7th floor) is available to assist students with registration and course scheduling questions.
+The ECE Undergraduate Office (ACA 117) is available to assist students with registration and course scheduling questions.

-During the first 12 class days, the ECE department does NOT late add students into coursework, but can assist with schedule questions.
+During the first 12 class days, the ECE department does NOT late add students into coursework (after 4th class day), but can assist with schedule questions.

 - General Advising (walk-in)